Ways to Make Your Own Felt + 11 Felt Crafts

 Learn how to make your own felt so you can make these 11 adorable felt projects.
 Felt is a super easy crafting medium to work with and it's quite cheap, making it a favorite material of many crafters.

-In this guide, you'll learn wet felting, needle felting, and more.
-Once you learn the basics, you can let your imagination run as you think up new crafting projects to make with felt.
+In this guide, you'll learn three basic ways to go about making felt for your craft projects.
+Once you learn the basics, you can let your imagination run as you think up new crafting projects to make with felt!
+Whether you're making felt flowers or appliques for your clothes and craft projects, these tutorials will teach your all the basics.

 How to Make Felt + 11 Felt Crafts